UK's Starmer says ending Russia's war in Ukraine 'can't be peace that rewards the aggressor'

 Starmer's government will increase military spending to 2.5% of gross domestic product by 2027, years earlier than expected, and aim to reach 3% by 2035.

-Beyond the war in Ukraine, Starmer said the talks will home in on “a stable economy, secure borders and national security,” as well as cooperation on AI and other cutting-edge technology.
-He will stress that Europe must “play its part on global defense and step up for the good of collective European security.”
+Beyond the war in Ukraine, Starmer said the talks would home in on “a stable economy, secure borders and national security,” as well as cooperation on AI and other cutting-edge technology.
+He would stress that Europe must “play its part on global defense and step up for the good of collective European security.”

-“The world is becoming ever more dangerous, and it is more important than ever that we are united with our allies,” Starmer said.

 Peter Mandelson, Britain’s ambassador to the U.S., said the two allies should stand “shoulder to shoulder” at “a very, very significant moment for our lives, between our two countries and indeed for all the freedom-loving democracies in the world.”